Is a Brain & Head MRI right for you?

 What is the purpose of a Head MRI?

 The purpose of an MRI is to examine areas of your brain and surrounding bones, muscles, and other soft tissues.
-The results of the scan will be used to identify:

 The brain is a complex organ.
 In your wrist or knee, if you are experiencing a problem it typically comes in the form of pain or swelling in that particular area.
 However, your brain controls every aspect of your body.
 Therefore if you are experiencing an issue in your brain the symptoms can present themselves in a multitude of ways.
 For example, you may experience: